deni336/cerebrum/Cerebrum/README.md

 # Cerebrum
 This software is designed to automate the inventory and job control process for Viper Imaging.
-It's intended components are the Javascript front end application, Python API and storage process and the JSON database.
+It's intended components are the Tkinter front end application, Python back end and storage process and the SQlite database.